Son of Frankenstein: Plot

 Baron Wolf von Frankenstein, son of Henry Frankenstein, relocates his wife Elsa and their young son Peter to the family castle.
-Wolf wants to redeem his father's reputation but finds this will be more difficult than he thought after he encounters hostility from the villagers, who resent him for the destruction his father's monster wreaked years ago.
-Wolf's only other friend is the local police Inspector Krogh, who wears an artificial arm because Frankenstein's creature ripped out his real arm when he was a child.
-While investigating his father's castle, Wolf meets Ygor, an embittered blacksmith who survived being hanged for graverobbing and has a deformed neck as a result.
-Wolf finds the monster's comatose body in the crypt where his grandfather and father were buried; his father's sarcophagus bears the phrase "Heinrich von Frankenstein: Maker of Monsters" written in chalk.
-He decides to revive the monster to prove his father was correct and to restore honor to his family.
-Wolf uses a torch to scratch out the word "Monsters" on the casket and writes "Men" beneath it.
+Wolf wants to redeem his father Henry's reputation but finds this will be more difficult than he thought after encountering hostility from the villagers, who resent him for the destruction wreaked by his father's Monster years before.
+Wolf's only other friend is local police Inspector Krogh, who wears an artificial arm because Frankenstein's creature ripped off his real one when he was a child.
+While investigating Henry's castle, Wolf meets Ygor, a blacksmith who survived being hanged for grave-robbing and has a deformed neck as a result.
+Ygor brings Wolf to the Monster's comatose body, in the crypt where his grandfather and father are buried; Henry's sarcophagus bears the name "Heinrich von Frankenstein" with "Maker of Monsters" added in chalk.
+Wolf decides to revive the Monster to prove Henry was correct and to restore honour to his family.
+Using a torch, Wolf scratches out the word "Monsters" and writes "Men" beneath it.